agordavidt/register-login-php/README.md

-## Simple Registration and Login system with php/laravel
+## Simple Registration and Login system with PHP & MySQL